Yashu1205/Job-Application-App/README.md

 This is a job application project where a candidate can apply for the job and the job status is handled by the admin.
 It was build using React.
-It has two modules: applicant and admin.
+It has two modules: candidate and admin.

 Applicant:
 - The candidate can simply apply for the job by filling the job application form.